 Patellofemoral pain syndrome treatment

-Patients with PFPS related to overuse/overload benefit primarily from patient education to understand activity pacing and activity modification techniques.
-As mentioned earlier, most individuals straddle a couple categories of PFPS and this category is one of the most likely to demonstrate impairments described in one of the other categories.
+According to the JOSPT, patients with PFPS related to overuse/overload benefit primarily from patient education to understand activity pacing and activity modification techniques.

-Those who fall in the second subgroup of PFPS with movement coordination deficits will benefit from gait retraining, alteration of running mechanics with change in footstrike, and hip and knee neuromuscular reeducation exercises.
+Those who fall in the second subgroup of PFPS with movement coordination deficits will benefit from gait retraining, adjusting their running mechanics with changes in the foot strike combined with hip and knee exercises to re-train proper movement.

-The subgroup of PFPS with mobility impairments will benefit from treatment aimed at stretching and subsequent lengthening of the hypomobile structures such as the ITB and various muscle groups, to restore optimal muscle length and function.
-The stretches described in this clinical commentary published in the International Journal of Sports Physical Therapy in 2016 details these stretches with demonstrative figures.
+Patients with mobility issues can benefit from treatment aimed at stretching.
+The stretches described in this clinical commentary published in the International Journal of Sports Physical Therapy in 2016 provides examples of these stretches.

-Some other treatment tools that may benefit patients with PFPS are patellar taping, short term use of prefabricated foot orthoses for individuals to demonstrate hyper-pronation of the foot, gait retraining (forefoot-strike in runners, increasing running cadence, and cueing to reduce peak hip adduction while running), and blood flow restriction (BFR) techniques.
+Some other treatment tools that may benefit patients with PFPS are knee taping, short term use of customized foot orthoses for those with to much foot pronation, gait retraining, and blood flow restriction (BFR) techniques.

-While this article discusses the classification and treatment of PFPS, it is important to consult a healthcare professional for anterior knee pain to rule out referral from other joints or other sinister pathology that may masquerade as patellofemoral pain.
+While this article discusses the classification and treatment of PFPS, it is important to consult a healthcare professional for knee pain to rule out referral from other joints or other pathologies that may masquerade as patellofemoral pain.
 Most patients straddle a couple categories of PFPS.

 Patellofemoral pain syndrome exercises

-Here are some of the exercises that follow the classification and address the limitations and impairments that define that subgroup.
+Here are some of the exercises that follow the classifications and address the limitations and impairments that define that subgroup.
 The stretching part includes hip flexor stretch, quad stretch, and calf stretch.

 The neuromuscular re-education exercises consist of correction of knee valgus during single limb stance and squat.